sampita/pokedex/README.md

 ## Initial Setup:
 - If you do not have **Docker Compose** installed already, [install it](https://docs.docker.com/compose/install/) to be able to run a PostgreSQL server for our Phoenix app.
-There are other ways to do this, but this is the way I prefer for ease of starting the server up and dealing with service dependencies.
+There are other ways to do this, but this way it is easy to start the server up and deal with service dependencies.

 - Run the following terminal commands: